nextbreakpoint/freeimage4java/README.md

 	sh run-image-linux.sh

-The native library will be created in directory build/freeimage4java/linux.
+The native library will be created in directory:

+  build/com.nextbreakpoint.freeimage4java/src/main/resources/linux

 ## Build library for Windows (cross-compilation)